tilllit/RL_6-AxisRobot/README.md

 | theta6 | 0 | 0.0921 | 0 |
 <br />

-The agent receives an array with angles for the 6 joints and returns the x, y and z position in 3D space as well as the 3 euler angles for the orientation of the TCP.
+The agent receives an array with angles for the 6 joints, performas a forward kinematic and returns the X, Y and Z position in 3D space as well as the 3 euler angles for the orientation of the TCP.
 The resulting orientation can be plotted like this with the plot-function within the RobotArm-class:

 <p align="center">
   <img height="400" width="450" src="Assets/RobotKinematic.png">
 </p>

+### Step

+As action the step-function expects an array of 6 angle-deltas usualy with values of 0.1, 0 and -0.1 to increase or decrease the joint angles of the robot arm. <br />
+It then updates the agents state and checks, if the TCP is still within a defined observation-space. <br />
+If the position exceeds the boundarys of the observation space, a reset is triggered. <br />
+Otherwise it calculates and returns the reward for the updated state. <br />
+Example:

+### Trajectory

 ## Algorithm